bit-mite/Degrii/README.md

-- 👋 Hi, I’m @Degrii
+- Hi, I’m @Degrii
+-I'm a student
+-I'm new here
-- 👀 I’m interested in ...
+-I’m interested in learning more about coding
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Degrii/Degrii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.